nfrisby/frags/docs/README.md

 The following rules constitute a high-level specification of the semantics of the `frag` library API as a rewrite relation `⟶`.
 I use the same symbol for rewriting types, rewriting constraints, and rewriting evidence.
+These rules are not exactly algorithmic, though I have included some of the algorithmic/modal details -- they're more algorithmic than the usual presentations.
+Moreover, I'm almost certain I've not yet included all the rules the plugin implements, but the crucial ones are here.

 I use some abbreviations.